 Outer East Foodshare started in 2013.

-We collect food from donors such as Foodbank Victoria and local food growers and businesses, and distribute it to agencies in the Yarra Ranges.
+We collect food from donors such as Foodbank Victoria, Second Bite and local food growers and businesses, and distribute it to agencies in the Yarra Ranges.
 We are currently working with five agencies.

 We host and facilitate workshops for food relief agencies in the area to strengthen their organisational capacity and upskill their volunteers.